khawla-abdulsattar/khawla-abdulsattar.github.io/content/posts/post-1.md

 site:github.com inurl:swagger-ui
 ```

 so !
 I stumbled upon a potential XSS vulnerability.
-By appending a specific parameter to the Swagger UI URL, I was able to inject and execute arbitrary JavaScript code.
+By appending a specific payloads to the Swagger UI URL, I was able to inject and execute arbitrary JavaScript code.
 The steps to reproduce the bug were as follows:

 - Visit the Swagger UI URL: